 - Be cautious not to overfill your enchiladas, you want to be able to easily roll the tortillas around whatever you put inside.

-- If you switch in flour tortillas for the corn ones you can call them enchurritos.
+- Switch in flour tortillas for the corn ones and call them enchurritos.
 Flour tortillas make them more like burritos.

 - Peruse my Pinterest boards for more vegetarian recipe ideas.